mohitksingh1412/Real-World-Dehazing-Dataset-D2L-Haze-/README.md

 This repository describes the data collection process used to acquire real-world hazy images for outdoor scenes.
 The dataset was created with controlled illumination conditions to ensure consistency and reliability for image processing and computer vision research.

 ## 📷 Data Collection Methodology
-Real-world hazy images were collected from outdoor environments (refer to Figure 2.10).
+Real-world hazy images were collected from outdoor environments.
 To reduce illumination variation over time, special measures were taken during image acquisition.

 Environmental illumination (measured in **lux**) was monitored using an **Android-based application** developed by *My Mobile Tools Dev*.
 All images were captured under approximately the same illumination conditions to maintain dataset uniformity.